Glodenox/twitch-chat-monitor/README.md

 * Smooth scrolling of chat messages to improve readability of a fast-flowing chat
 * Message rate limiting and message overflow disposal
-* Fully customizable color palette
+* Several pre-defined themes and a fully customizable custom theme
 * New messages can be set to appear at the top or the bottom of the screen
 * Show or hide moderator actions
 * Highlight messages based on the username or certain keyphrases